 However, there are instances when an element does not load at the same time as the page, or where the element on the page may disappear and then reappear.
 If a Launcher or SmartTip is attached to one of these types of elements, then one or more of the following settings may need to be toggled ON.

-Before an item appears on screen, WalkMe will first evaluate the Segment assigned from the Segmentation Center.
+Before an item appears on the end users screen, WalkMe will first evaluate the Segment assigned to it from the Segmentation Center.
 Behavior options control if and when an item should be played.
 Once the Segment is confirmed as true, WalkMe will check if there are any settings that would prevent a step from playing.
 Once an item, such as a Launcher or a SmartTip Set, plays, Behavior options can make the item reappear if an element, such as a hover menu, closes.

 Element’s Behavior Settings